Sinus Infection (Sinusitis)

-- Sinus infection is generally diagnosed based on patient history and physical examination by a health care practitioner.
+- Sinus infection is generally diagnosed based on patient history and physical examination by a health care professional.

 - Bacterial sinusitis is usually treated with antibiotic therapy.

 - Early treatment of allergic sinusitis may prevent secondary bacterial sinus infections.

 - Home remedies for sinus infections include OTC medications such as Tylenol, decongestants, and mucolytics.
 Nasal irrigation can be accomplished with a Neti-pot or rinse kit (nasal bidet).

 - Rare fungal infections of the sinuses (for example, zygomycosis) constitute a medical emergency.